 I am happy so far with these reseults.
 I expect and ROIC of 9-10% after a year, which is a great return considering that I’m only investing in low risk loans (A ratings).
 In the future, I have the option to take in riskier loans or invest in other currencies if I want to improve my returns, for now, this conservative approach is enough for me.

 I update my portfolio every month, adding some comments, thoughts or simply some Mintos’ news.
 I also compare results with other platforms.

 - Great diversification options.

-- Longer track record compared with other P2P European Platforms.
+- Longer track record compared with other P2P lending European Platforms.

 - Mintos is a profitable company.

 - Young and ambitious team with further potential growth ahead.